jjsantanna/IP_anonymization_by_Roland/README.md

 # Anonymization (by Roland van Rijswijk)

-This is a copy-and-paste of Roland´s code to anonymize IP addresse.sdon tThe only thing that you MUST TO do is to change the string "SALT GOES HERE" for any string that you want.
+This is a copy-and-paste of [Roland's](https://nl.linkedin.com/in/rolandvanrijswijk) source code to anonymize IP addresse.
+The only thing that you **MUST TO** do is to change the string "SALT GOES HERE" for any string that you want.
 Then, the IP addresses in your data will be anonymized as a 256-bit (32-byte) hash value (i.e., SHA-256).

 ```
 #include <stdio.h>